waharnum/ansible-nginx-reverse-proxy/README.md

 See the app2proxy definition in the example playbook below.

-### Global Defaults
+### Role Defaults

-`nginx_reverse_proxy_config_directory:` location to store config files for nginx (default: `/etc/nginx/conf.d`)
+`nginx_reverse_proxy_config_directory:` location to store config files for nginx (default: `/etc/nginx/conf.d`) `nginx_reverse_proxy_nginx_service`: name the nginx service runs under, for the handler restart if config files are changed (default: `nginx`)

 Dependencies
 ------------

-An nginx role with a handler called "restart nginx" that... restarts nginx :)
+nginx is expected to be installed on the server being managed

 Example Playbook
 ----------------

 ```
+---
 - hosts: nginx
   remote_user: vagrant
   become: yes